shaid2233/World_Of_Game/README.md

 ## Overview

 Welcome to "World of Games: The Epic Journey"!
-This project is a text-based adventure game that includes multiple mini-games to entertain and challenge the player.
-The player can choose from different games and adjust the difficulty level before starting the adventure.
+This text-based adventure game project includes multiple mini-games to entertain and challenge the player.
+Before starting the adventure, the player can choose from different games and adjust the difficulty level.

 ## Features